 The purpose of Taking Stock is to provide an architectural and historical audit of Catholic churches in England and Wales.
 It is intended to be an aid to dioceses, parishes, statutory authorities and the general public, so that the heritage significance of buildings may be given due weight when proposals for change come forward.

-The Taking Stock reviews were undertaken on a diocese-by-diocese basis, starting in 2005 with the dioceses of Arundel & Brighton and Lancaster, and concluding in 2019 with East Anglia.
+The Taking Stock reviews were undertaken on a diocese-by-diocese basis, starting in 2005 with the dioceses of Arundel & Brighton and Lancaster, and concluding in 2020 with East Anglia.
 The Arundel & Brighton review was undertaken by Nick Antram and Teresa Sladen; all other reviews were undertaken by the Architectural History Practice (AHP).
 About 2,800 churches were visited, and each has a dedicated page on this website, describing the building and its history and giving details of its architect and heritage status.

 The entries represent a snapshot of the churches at the time of review.
 They are updated only to record closure/demolition, a change of ownership or a change in listed status.
 If you wish to provide such an update, or draw our attention to any errors, please see Contact Us.